Apply to study Materials Science

 - We do not take applicants through UCAS Clearing.

 - Your application will only be considered for one of our programmes – please do not apply to multiple Materials programmes.
 The first two years of all our programmes are common and the entry requirements are the same – you will be able to change the programme of study until the start of your third year of study.

 After you have sent your application to UCAS, they complete basic checks and forward this to the College.
 After this, it can take up to two weeks for the application to be processed by our central admissions team and if it meets our threshold entry requirements, they pass it to the Department of Materials for further assessment.

 We look at your academic record and predicted grades.
 We read your personal statement and the academic reference.
 Please see our personal statement and reference tab for more information.

-If you look likely to meet our entry requirements, and your personal statement shows a clear motivation for Materials Science and Engineering, we will invite you to participate in an interview either here at Imperial College London, or by Skype.
-Please see our interview tab for more infomation.
+If you look likely to meet our entry requirements, and your personal statement shows a clear motivation for Materials Science and Engineering, we will invite you to participate in an interview either here at Imperial College London, or by MS Teams.
+Please see our interview tab for more information.

 Direct entrants or transfer students

 We are unable to accept direct entrants or transfer students from other courses onto higher (second/third/fourth) years however are happy to consider transfers if you are willing to start in year 1.
 If you are a student at Imperial College London, please contact us directly.
 If you are from another institution, please apply via UCAS.

 Making a Strong Application

 The personal statement is very important as it helps us assess your interest in the subject.
 We want to hear why you are interested in the course and details of any skills, interests and attributes you have that demonstates aptitude, motivation and interest in the course.